 The result: each token's output representation is a mixture of all tokens' value vectors, with higher weight given to tokens that are more relevant to the current query.
 A token can effectively look at the entire context and incorporate information from wherever it is most relevant.

-Multi-head attention runs this computation multiple times in parallel with different learned projections.
+Multi-head attention runs the attention computation multiple times in parallel with different learned projections.
 Each "head" may capture a different type of relationship: grammatical dependencies, semantic similarity, positional patterns, coreference.
 The outputs of all heads are concatenated and linearly transformed.

 Encoder vs. Decoder Architectures